DIG-Network/dig-nat-tools/README.md

 ### How Peer Discovery Works

-The peer discovery system uses a multi-layered approach with three complementary mechanisms:
+The peer discovery system uses a multi-layered approach with four complementary mechanisms:

 #### 1. DHT (Distributed Hash Table)
 - **How it works**: Implements a Kademlia-based DHT similar to BitTorrent's, where peers and content are mapped to IDs in the same address space.